dotnet/docs/docs/fsharp/tutorials/getting-started/getting-started-vscode.md

 ---
 title: Getting Started with F# in Visual Studio Code with Ionide
-description: Learn how to write and run F# code in Visual Studio Code with Ionide
+description: Learn how to use F# with Visual Studio Code and the Ionide plugin suite.
 keywords: visual f#, f#, functional programming, .NET, Visual Studio Code, vscode, Ionide
 author: cartermp
 manager: wpickett